In this page

 - Producers of official statistics will continue to take opportunities to work together to improve the quality of official statistics and ensure value for money, identifying priorities and sharing expertise/best practice to make best use of available resources.

-- In accordance with the terms of the Concordats on EU policy and International Relations and EU laws, the Office for National Statistics (as NSI) will continue to co-ordinate the provision of UK and sub-UK data to international organisations7.
-The Office for National Statistics also co-ordinates input into developments in international standards and requirements, alerting UK government departments and devolved administrations to relevant developments as soon as possible.
+- As the recognised National Statistics Institute of the UK, the Office for National Statistics will co-ordinate the provision of UK and disaggregated data and statistics to international organisations.
+The Office for National Statistics will also co-ordinate input into developments in international standards, obligations and requirements, alerting UK government departments and devolved administrations to relevant developments as soon as possible.

-- This includes ensuring that data continue to be submitted on time, adhere to relevant international quality standards, and follow the European Statistics Code of Practice and UN Fundamental Principles of Official Statistics.
+- This includes ensuring that any required data are made available on time, adhere to relevant international standards for quality, and follow the UN Fundamental Principles of Official Statistics.

-- The administrations recognise that information they produce or hold (including both identified and aggregated/de-identified data) may be required for statistical purposes by another administration.
+- The administrations recognise that information they produce or hold (including both identified and aggregated/de-identified data) may be requested for statistical purposes by another administration.

-- Subject to any legal restrictions, administrations will share data and other information with each other for their statistical purposes, promptly, subject to availability and agreements about cost sharing.
+- Subject to any legal and data protection restrictions and there being demonstrated user need, where requested, administrations will share data and other information with each other for their statistical purposes, promptly, subject to availability and agreements about cost sharing.

-- The UK government departments and devolved administrations will work together to ensure that where data are exchanged they are used for statistical/research purposes only, within any limitations on use set out in law and in data sharing agreements, and that the privacy of data providers (individuals or organisations) is safe-guarded at all times with data handled in line with government security guidelines; recognising the importance of this for public trust in the UK Statistical System.
+- The UK government departments and devolved administrations will work together to ensure that where data are exchanged they are used for statistical/research purposes only, within any limitations on use set out in law and in data sharing agreements, and that the privacy of data providers, individuals and organisations, is safeguarded at all times with data handled in line with government security guidelines; recognising the importance of this for public trust in the UK Statistical System.

 - Administrations will consult each other on areas of shared interest including relevant statistical work plans, data collection and forthcoming publications.